-Chad Kauha'aha'a (pronounced cow-ha-a-ha-a) is starting his first season as Wisconsin's defensive line coach.
-He spent the last two years at Utah, where he groomed one of the top defensive tackles in the country.
+Chad Kauha'aha'a (pronounced cow-ha-a-ha-a) is starting his second season as Wisconsin's defensive line coach.

 At Weber State, Kauha'aha'a coached FCS first-team All-America defensive end Brady Fosmark, also a first-team All-Big Sky pick along with defensive tackle Shane Barkdull.

 Kauha'aha'a got his coaching start in his hometown of Maui, Hawaii, at Baldwin High School.
 There, he posted a 25-5-2 record in three seasons, winning two Maui Interscholastic League championships.
 His teams ranked in the top five in the state all three seasons.
 Baldwin High's Kaluka Maiava went on to play for USC and is now with the Cleveland Browns.

 A three-year letterwinner during his playing career at Utah from 1993-96, Kauha'aha'a was a second-team All-WAC defensive lineman in 1996.
 He earned honorable mention honors in 1995.
 He was a two-time recipient of Utah's Walt DeLand Award, presented to the Ute football player who overcomes adversity to make a contribution.
 He earned a bachelor's degree in sociology from Utah in 1997.

 Kauha'aha'a is married to the former Lena Reyes and they have two children, Walter and Chaseten.
 Kauha'aha'a's brother, Kendall "The Spyder" Grove, is a mixed martial artist and won "The Ultimate Fighter 3."